Hog-CERN/Hog/docs/02-Maintainer-Manual/01-setup-CI.md

-# How to setup Hog-CI:
+# How to setup Hog-CI
 This chapter describes how to setup Hog Continuous Itegration on Gitlab.
  In order to access your repository and compile your HDL, the gfitlab CI will need a dedicated account.
  Before staring please get a [service account](#service_account).